AppScotch/AppScotch-Android-SDK/README.md

 AppScotch Android SDK
 =================

-AppScotch delivers high-definition playable ads ads that can be displayed anywhere within your application.
+AppScotch delivers high-definition playable ads that can be displayed anywhere within your application.

 ## Download